| Read Time: 6 minutes | Federal Employee Rights

 Informal Retaliation

 Whether you separate from your employer or remain in your position after experiencing informal retaliation, you have a legal right to complain.
-More informal examples of workplace retaliation can include:
+More informal examples of workplace retaliation can include the following:

 Social Isolation